 I think when you grow up in a business its engrained in your blood and when my Dad got to a certain age he was ready to open up his own place.
 In 1993 my Dad Steve and Mom Dori rolled the dice and spent their life savings to open their own place, Gaetano’s Restaurant.
 I was only 8 and my brother Vince was 11 when our parents first opened Gaetano’s.

 We went through some hard times in the beginning of Gaetano’s.
 My Dad passed away a year after we opened, and my mom was left with me and my brother to take care of and a restaurant she didn’t know how to run.
-I honestly didn’t think Gaetano’s wouldn’t make it without my dad, but my mom pulled through and with the help of lots of friends, family and the amazing South Bay community, she made it happen.
+I honestly didn’t think Gaetano’s would make it without my dad, but my mom pulled through and with the help of lots of friends, family and the amazing South Bay community, she made it happen.
 Her hard work and grit during such a dark time in her life was such an inspiration to me and fast forward to 2020 it was the driving force on how we got through all the ups, downs and uncertainty of the pandemic.

 My brother Vince and I both went off to college in San Diego and worked in other restaurants while we were away.
 It was there at my San Diego restaurant job that I met my now husband Sean.
 Sean was born for this industry.
-His eye for details and customer service is unparalleled.
+His eye for detail and customer service is unparalleled.

 Like I said before, when you grow up in a family business it gets engrained in your blood and no matter what you do, it keeps calling you back.
 In 2015, my brother Vince, Sean and I opened Bettolino Kitchen together.
 Our dream was to open a modern California Italian restaurant that gives back to the community that has given back to our family for so many years.